English - Mr. Pocernich

-Welcome to the 2022-23 English web page!
+Welcome to the 2024-25 English web page!

 My job is to help students learn.
 If you need anything from me during the year, you can email or call me via the contact information listed below.

-This course will offer a focus on composition and literature, with that focus slanting towards the written word.
+English 10: This course will offer a focus on composition and literature, with that focus slanting towards the written word.
 Both Technical Writing and Creative Writing units will be included in this class.
 Students will study various literary genres to improve reading rate and comprehension level, and develop skills to determine an author’s intent and theme and recognize the techniques used by an author to deliver his or her message.
 Of Mice and Men is typically studied as a group, with students also given the opportunity to read an additional novel in small groups.
-This week, students began a persuasive writing project.
-Next week, we will begin a unit examining media bias.
+This week, students continued a unit on creative writing.
+This week, students continued organizing and writing their 8-12 page short story.
+We will do peer revision on their stories next week.

 Every Class, Every Day: